name: Kendall McComas

 his real name, though the press had a rough time keeping it straight.

-- On March 8th, Kendall performed at an automobile show at the Winter Garden in Butte.
+- On March 6th, Kendall performed at an Exchange club night at the Winter Garden in Butte.

 - On March 29th, Kendall performed as an additional attraction between acts of "My Irish Rose" at the Prison Theater in Butte.
 The local paper misidentified him as